Nomad Furniture's Limited Warranty

 What is our furniture making process?

-Our bed frames are made in Albuquerque, NM at Nomad Furniture warehouse.
+Our bed frames are made in the USA at our Nomad Furniture warehouse.
 When you order one of our beds we start the process of making your bed.
-Since each bed has different woods, different sizes, different head boards and foot boards and are made for different mattress thicknesses, each bed must be "made to order".
+Since each bed has different woods, different sizes, different head boards and foot boards and are made for different mattress thicknesses, each bed must be "made to order.”
 We use an danish oil finish unless you request "unfinished".
 Keep in mind that, especially on maple, an oil finish is hard to detect.
 Rest assured your maple is oiled.

 What you need to know when ordering our furniture?